 2. Be Price Transparent

 Patients have a “consumer mindset” and they do shop for healthcare.
-Let’s make the patient’s journey as easy as possible by following the CMS requirement that took effect on January 1, 2021.
-Price Transparency makes prices for items and services available to patients so they can be more informed regarding financial liability.
-Put your healthcare system at the top of their list by making Price Transparency part of your brand.
+Let’s make the patient financial journey as easy as possible by following the CMS requirement that took effect on January 1, 2021.
+Price transparency allows patients to be more informed regarding financial liability by making prices for items and services readily available.
+Put your healthcare system at the top of their list by making price transparency part of your brand.
 Ensure your published price menu or estimation tool is easy to find, easy to use and accurate.
 Keep in mind your Patient Access and Pre-Access associates should also know where to find this tool, how to use it and how to troubleshoot errors if a patient encounters challenges while using it.

 3. Be Consistent